Your investments have the power to shape a more sustainable world

 Your capital is at risk with investing.

-Our set of tools can measure the impact that companies, bond issuers and even governments have on society and the environment.
+We have developed SchrodersIQ, our set of tools that can measure the impact that companies, bond issuers and even governments have on society and the environment.
 These tools enrich our research process and enable us to examine the externalities of different assets, the risks that unsustainable practices pose, as well as their overall alignment with specific sustainable themes.

 We engage with the companies we invest in to help them transition towards a more sustainable business model.
 Active ownership is a core part of sustainable investing.
 A regular and active dialogue with business leaders provides us with an extra dimension of understanding of how a company operates and its intentions.
 This is something that financial data alone cannot identify.
 Find out more here.